UXSoc/uxsoc-apps-cms/src/pages/index.md

           front-end and back-end applications**.

-          They should have a **coding** **portfolio**, meaning he or she has already worked on other projects before.
+          They should have a **coding** **portfolio**, meaning they have already worked on other projects before.
 Moreover, the VP for Engineering should also be **meticulous in the code structure, style and infrastructure**.
         title: The Coding Sage
     title: "\U0001F4BB VP for Engineering"
   - description: '  '